-- Brandon is an eighteen-year-old student in a Life Skills Program at Uphill High School. - A recent AAMR Adaptive Behaviour Scales School: Second Edition and a functional assessment were completed by S. Adams, Registered Psychologist, indicating that Brandon's intellectual functioning and adaptive functioning in January 2013 was less than one third of his chronological age. - Brandon is ambulatory, non-verbal and requires ongoing assistance with his personal care.

-- Brandon is in a full-time life skills class with nine students, a 1.0 FTE teacher and 3.0 FTE teacher assistants. - Brandon requires one-on-one assistance for personal care, feeding and communication. - In consultation with a speech-language pathologist, a Picture Communication Symbols (PCS) program has been used on an iPad to modify instructional materials to Brandon's level. - Brandon is receiving consultation support from an occupational therapist to assist with fine motor skills and feeding issues. - His family is also accessing support from Family Support for Children with Disabilities and the I CAN Centre at the Glenrose Rehabilitation Hospital.

-- Brandon's IPP was developed by the learning team, including his parents. - Goals reflect his needs in communication, fine motor skills, personal care and life skills development.
+Background information, Brandon is an 18-year-old student in a description of severe Life Skills Program at Uphill High School. disabling condition(s) A recent AAMR Adaptive Behaviour Scales School: Second Edition and a functional assessment were completed by S. Adams.
+Registered Psychologist, indicating that Brandon's intellectual functioning and adaptive functioning in January 2013 was less than one third of his chronological age.
+Brandon is ambulatory, non-verbal and requires ongoing assistance with his personal care.
+Brandon is in a full-time life skills class with Current supports/services in place nine students, a 1.0 FTE teacher and 3.0 FTE teacher assistants.
+Brandon requires one-on-one assistance for personal care, feeding and communication.
+In consultation with a speech-language pathologist, a Picture Communication Symbols (PCS) program has been used on an iPad to modify instructional materials to Brandon's level.
+Brandon is receiving consultation support from an occupational therapist to assist with fine motor skills and feeding issues.
+His family is also accessing support from Family Support for Children with Disabilities and the I CAN Centre at the Glenrose Rehabilitation Hospital.
+Instructional Support Plan Brandon's ISP was developed by the learning team, including his parents.
+Goals reflect his needs in communication, fine motor skills, personal care and life skills development.